 Organize meetings to educate and facilitate

 the understanding of the roles and culture

 of patients in the group(PM, Ed)

 Expand telemedicine psychiatry to include

 time slot appointments and on demand

 visits(PI,PM)

 Prepare annual report and evaluate

 outcomes and provide a summary to

 Methodist Healthcare Ministries and Mercy

 Ministries(PM,EV)

 Record data and prepare annual report for

 MHM and Mercy Ministries(PM,EV)

 Administer satisfaction survey quarterly to

 monitor quality of services provided(PM)

 Record treatment plan modification made

 as a result of patient feed-back on

 satisfaction surveys or other communication

 (PM,T, BN,EV)

 Review data for completeness and

 accuracy, and counsel and mentor as

 necessary (PM, EV)

 Year Three

 Organize meetings to educate and facilitate

 the understanding of the roles and culture

 of patients in the group and re-evaluate the

 project and time-lines(PM)

 Possible Expansion of telemedicine

 psychiatry to include more time slot

 appointments and on demand visits(PI,PM)

 Prepare annual report and evaluate

 outcomes and provide a summary to

 Methodist Healthcare Ministries and Mercy

 Ministries(PM,EV)

-• ·

-accommodate new programs and expanded services(PI,PM) Possible expansion project in the third year (Year Four) Revise plan to address barriers identified in year three.(PM,EV) Evaluate response to satisfaction surveys and prepare integrated report (EV) Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries(PM,EV) (Year Five) Continue year four plan and evaluate final project outcomes and integrate into the report of quasi experimental study.(PM,EV) Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(PM,EV) (Year Four) Revise plan to address barriers identified in year three.(PM,EV) Evaluate response to satisfaction surveys and prepare integrated report (EV) Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries(PM,EV) (Year Five) Continue year four plan and evaluate final project outcomes and integrate into the report of quasi experimental study.(PM,EV) Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy
+Acquire additional clinic space to accommodate new programs and expanded services(PI,PM) Possible expansion project in the third year (Year Four) Revise plan to address barriers identified in year three.(PM,EV) Evaluate response to satisfaction surveys and prepare integrated report (EV) Prepare annual report and evaluate outcomes and provide a summary to Mathedist Lepth same Ministries (DM EV) Methodist Healthcare Ministries(PM,EV) (Year Five) Continue year four plan and evaluate final project outcomes and integrate into the report of quasi experimental study.(PM,EV) Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(PM,EV)

-Focus Area 3: Enhance effectiveness by increasing integration of services (Spiritual)

-Goal #4 100% of patients who present with anxiety and/or depression and identify spirituality as a means of support are referred to a faith-based counselor and progress monitored;: 85% of patients who attend faith-based counseling will rate the services four to five on quarterly satisfaction surveys in years one and two, 90% in years three to five.

-Key Action Steps Person/Area Responsible Time Frame Comments Spiritual: НСР Identify partners for faith-based behavioral Satisfaction surveys will be Patients identifying spirituality as a Project Manager health services and provide navigation given throughout the means of support and maintaining Navigator assistance throughout the process.(PI,PM) process and to evaluate their well-being will be referred to Tracker Develop and implement case conferences the interventions appropriate faith-based counselor Dependent on Patient Needs: and consultations across the three for assistance.
-Counselor dimensions.(PM) Collaboration driven by need for Faith-based Counselor Identify community support faith-based consultation and coordinated plans self-help groups and their locations while in order to facilitate the desire to using the mobile clinic services throughout receive help and become a member Webb County.(PI, PM) of the team.
-Schedule meetings with the sponsors of Have regular face-to-face the faith-based groups to discuss the 3D interactions with the healthcare model(PM) team about patient progress and Develop and implement satisfaction survey actively seek solutions together as a to monitor quality of services provided healthcare team.
-(PM,EV) All members will work toward an Record data and prepare annual report for in- depth understanding of the roles MHM and Mercy Ministries (PM,EV) and culture of our patients.
-Administer satisfaction survey quarterly to monitor quality of services provided(PM) Record treatment plan modification made as a result of patient feed-back on satisfaction surveys or other communication (T, BN) Review data for completeness and accuracy, and counsel and mentor as necessary (PM, EV) Year Two
+Focus Area 3: Enhance effectiveness by increasing integration of service es (Spiritual) Goal #4 100% of patients who prese ent with anxiety and/or depression a and identify spirituality as a means of support are referred to a faith-based counselor and progress monitored;: 8 35% of patients who attend faith-ba sed counseling will rate the services four to five o n quarterly satisfaction surveys in years one and two, 90% in years three to five.
+Key Action Steps Person/Area Responsible Time Frame Comments surveys in years one and two, 90% in years three to five.
+Time FrameIdentify partners for faith-based behavioral health services and provide navigation assistance throughout the process.(PI,PM)Develop and implement case conferences and consultations across the three dimensions.(PM)Identify community support faith-based self-help groups and their locations while using the mobile clinic services throughout Webb County.(PI, PM)Schedule meetings with the sponsors of the faith-based groups to discuss the 3D model(PM)Develop and implement satisfaction survey to monitor quality of services provided (PM,EV)Record data and prepare annual report for MHM and Mercy Ministries (PM,EV)Administer satisfaction survey quarterly to monitor quality of services provided(PM)Record treatment plan modification made as a result of patient feed-back on satisfaction surveys or other communication (T, BN) (T, BN) Review data for completeness and accuracy, and counsel and mentor as necessary (PM, EV) Year Two